European Free Trade Association: Relationship with the European Union: the European Economic Area

-In 1992, the EU, its member states, and the EFTA member states signed the Agreement on the European Economic Area in Oporto, Portugal.
+In 1992, the EU, its member states, and the EFTA member states signed the Agreement on the European Economic Area in Porto, Portugal.
 However, the proposal that Switzerland ratify its participation was rejected by referendum.
 (Nevertheless, Switzerland has multiple bilateral treaties with the EU that allow it to participate in the European Single Market, the Schengen Agreement and other programmes).
 Thus, except for Switzerland, the EFTA members are also members of the European Economic Area (EEA).
-The EEA comprises three member states of the European Free Trade Association (EFTA) and 27 member states of the European Union (EU), including Croatia which the agreement is provisionally applied to, pending its ratification by all contracting parties.
-It was established on 1 January 1994 following an agreement with the European Community (which had become the EU two months earlier).
+The EEA comprises three member states of the European Free Trade Association (EFTA) and 27 member states of the European Union (EU).
+It was established on 1 January 1994 following an agreement with the European Economic Community (which had become the European Community two months earlier).
 It allows the EFTA-EEA states to participate in the EU's Internal Market without being members of the EU.
 They adopt almost all EU legislation related to the single market, except laws on agriculture and fisheries.
 However, they also contribute to and influence the formation of new EEA relevant policies and legislation at an early stage as part of a formal decision-shaping process.
 One EFTA member, Switzerland, has not joined the EEA but has a series of bilateral agreements, including a free trade agreement, with the EU.

 The following table summarises the various components of EU laws applied in the EFTA countries and their sovereign territories.
 Some territories of EU member states also have a special status in regard to EU laws applied as is the case with some European microstates.